 As water levels affect many interests, perhaps one of yours, the Board has many ways to communicate water levels in the system.
 The “Watershed” tab on our website https://ijc.org/en/loslrb indicates “Current and Expected Conditions” (levels and flows) throughout the System.
-Interested parties may also subscribe to a list-serve for announcements of the weekly specified flows and levels by sending a blank e-mail message to stlaw-Lfirstname.lastname@example.org with the word ’subscribe’ in the title and body of the message.
+Interested parties may use this link to subscribe to announcements of weekly specified flows and levels.
 The “News and Events” tab on the website lists news releases.
 The Board posts snapshots of water levels from around the Lake Ontario-St. Lawrence River System regularly on its Facebook page. .
 Other sources of water level information are available directly from the agency involved: NOAA, CHS, Seaway, ORRPB.

 The Board urges everyone to be prepared to live within the full range of levels that have occurred in the past and of those that may occur in the future.
 Based on historical observations and projected future conditions, at a minimum, Lake Ontario water levels are expected to range from a high of 75.92 m (249.1 ft.) to a low of 73.56 m (241.3 ft.) at infrequent intervals.
 However, it is also recognized that future climate conditions are uncertain, and more extreme water levels may be reached and these extremes may occur more often.
 Levels on the St. Lawrence River tend to vary more widely than on Lake Ontario.
 Also, these levels do not include the varying local effects of strong winds and wave action that significantly increase or decrease local water levels on both the lake and river, with temporary changes of over half a meter (two feet) possible in some locations.